mit-16-85/docs/docs/flight.md

    - Move SA middle for `offboard mode` (flying via autonomy code)
 3. Arm the drone
    - Move SF up
-4. Gentle ease up on the throttle to take off.
+4. Gently ease up on the throttle to take off.
 The drone may disarm automatically if no change in throttle is detected after a few seconds.
 Recommend starting over from 1.
 5. Make sure to be hovering (i.e., not climbing or descending) before moving in the `xy`-plane.
 6. Perform your flight, remembering to be gentle while getting your bearings.